Deepanshu0211/ChatWave/README.md

 # ChatWave

 Welcome to ChatWave!
-This project is a [brief description of your project, like "real-time chat application" or "community messaging platform"].
-It's designed to [mention the main purpose or goal of your project, like "connect users in real-time" or "facilitate communication among team members"].
+This project is a  like "real-time chat application" or "community messaging platform" idk.
+It's designed to  "connect users in real-time" or "facilitate communication among team members".

 ## Features